Day One: Introduction to Bash

 ls is also the first command that we will use with options.

-Options are letters signaled by a hyphen that are passed to commands to change the behavior of that command.
+Options or flags are letters signaled by a hyphen that are passed to commands to change the behavior of that command.

 Type ls -l with a - (hyphen) key.
 Options must come after the command they modify and without space between the hyphen and the letter representing the option.